Radicchio

 Seasons/Availability

-Radicchio is available year-round with a peak season mid-winter to early spring.
+Radicchio is available year-round, with a peak season in mid-winter through early spring.

 Current Facts